Shaken Baby Syndrome a real and legitimate diagnosis, doctors say

 Shaken baby syndrome and court proceedings

-This new study is a “decisive blow to courts around the world, many of which still question the concept,” says a Mail Online story.
+This study is a “decisive blow to courts around the world, many of which still question the concept,” says a Mail Online story.

 The story also added added that courts depend on a medical expert's testimony to find out what brought about a child's injuries when dealing with child maltreatment cases.